kbx81/RGBBinaryClock/README.md

  it and the display will dim as the light level around it diminishes.
 This is great if you want to keep it near you at night while you sleep.

-Another cool bit is that it uses capacitive touch keys for buttons; the kit it is based on had mechanical, fixed-function buttons.
-This adds a little extra "coolness" to the clock, too.
+Another cool bit is that it uses capacitive sense touch keys for buttons; the kit it is based on had mechanical, fixed-function buttons.
+If you haven't seen or used capsense technology before, you'll find it's pretty cool and adds a little extra uniqueness to the clock, too.

 A CR2032 coin-cell battery back-up can be installed to keep the time valid in the event that the board loses power.